 Because realistically all people in New York are “extremely busy”.
 We really only see each other for birthdays and random nights out.
 No shade though, we just all get it.

 New Yorkers are not mean people, they just hate tourist.
 Get over yourself.

 Let’s be honest.
 New Yorkers are on the move and they move quickly.
 They don’t have time for tourist abrupt stops in the middle of sidewalks to take pictures.
 It’s just way too many of them.
-Besides they walk around with those huge maps as if they don’t have iphones and still manage to ask us where to go.
-Don’t take it personal.
+Besides they walk around with those huge maps as if they don’t have iPhones and still manage to ask us where to go.
+Don’t take it personally.